 In addition to the Forum, a Ministry of Defence/Department for Environment, Food & Rural Affairs (Defra) Military Underwater Sound Stakeholders Forum was formed in 2009, which brokered closer co-operation between Underwater Sound Forum members and the MoD via meetings.
 Five such meetings were held until a decision was made in 2011 to combine the MSCC Underwater Sound Forum and the Military Underwater Sound Stakeholder Forum into one body.

-The Underwater Sound Forum does occasionally assist with pertinent seminars and conferences, for example a one-day conference on ‘Assessing and managing the potential impact of marine piling noise within the evolving regulatory framework’ was organised by the Forum in 2010 and which was sponsored by The Crown Estate and IMarEST.
+The Underwater Sound Forum occasionally assists with pertinent seminars and conferences.
+For example, a one-day conference on ‘Assessing and managing the potential impact of marine piling noise within the evolving regulatory framework’ was organised by the Forum in 2010 and was sponsored by The Crown Estate and IMarEST.
 More recently, the workshop 'Abatement of underwater noise pollution from pile-driving and explosions in UK waters' held in 2019 was supported by the USF where many members were in attendance and the USF Chair, Prof. Peter Liss, chaired the workshop.
 This workshop was sponsored by the UK Acoustics Network and co-organised by NPL and Cefas.
 A report from the workshop can be found on the Research page.